How to Disable Windows 10 Update in Every Way

 Tip:

-Before proceeding with the four solutions to fully stop Windows 10 updates, check your own Windows 10 edition (Home, Professional, Education or Enterprise) by going to Settings -> System -> About so that you can find the most appropriate solution.
-Besides, the fourth way of trying to control the Windows 10 update by using Registry is somewhat risky, do remember to back up your data and the details will be shown in the extra tips section.
+Before proceeding, check your Windows 10 edition (Home, Professional, Education or Enterprise) by going to Settings -> System -> About.
+Then, find the most appropriate solution among the four options.
+Note that the fourth method, using Registry, is somewhat risky, so make sure to back up your data before attempting it.

 How to Disable Windows 10 Update